Historical Cozy Mysteries: Getting Cozy with the Past

 About the Author

 Writing has been Tam May’s voice since the age of fourteen.
 She writes stories set in the past that feature sassy and sensitive women characters.
-Tam is the author of the Adele Gossling Mysteries which take place in the early 20th century and features suffragist and epistolary expert Adele Gossling whose talent for solving crimes doesn’t sit well with the town’s more conventional ideas about women’s place.
+Tam is the author of the Adele Gossling Mysteries which takes place in the early 20th century and features suffragist and epistolary expert Adele Gossling whose talent for solving crimes doesn’t sit well with her town’s conventional ideas about women’s place.
+Tam is also working on a new series, the Grave Sisters Mysteries about three sisters who own a funeral home and help the county D.A. solve crimes in a 1920s small California town, set to release in 2025.
 She has also written historical fiction about women breaking loose from the social and psychological expectations of their era.
 Although Tam left her heart in San Francisco, she lives in the Midwest because it’s cheaper.
-When she’s not writing, she’s devouring everything classic (books, films, art, music) and concocting yummy plant-based dishes.
+When she’s not writing, she’s devouring everything classic (books, films, art, music), concocting yummy plant-based dishes, and exploring her new riverside town.

 Social Media Links